ortus-docs/commandbox-docs/setup/installation.md

 rpm –ivh commandbox-rpm-1.0.0.rpm
 ```

-Run the `box` binary to begin the one-time unpacking process.
+Then run the `box` binary to begin the one-time unpacking process.

 ## Linux Yum
 Add the following to: `/etc/yum.repos.d/commandbox.repo`